 We recall the basic concepts of equilibrium logic, an approach to nonmonotonic reasoning developed by Pearce (1997) as a generalisation of the answer-set semantics for logic programs.
-We give only the relevant aspects here; for more details the reader is referred to (Pearce 1997; Pearce 1999; Lifschitz et al. 2001; Pearce et al. 2000b; Pearce et al. 2000a; Pearce 2006) and the logic texts cited below.
-Besides the propositional version discussed here, a first-order variant of equilibrium logic has been introduced as well (Pearce and Valverde 2004b).
+We give only the relevant aspects here; for more details, the reader is referred to Pearce (1997; 1999; 2006), Pearce et al. (2000a; 2000b), Lifschitz et al. (2001), and the logic texts cited below.
+Besides the propositional version discussed here, a first-order variant of equilibrium logic has been introduced as well (Pearce and Valverde 2005).